pwntoken/old_pwntoken_blog/source/_posts/2015-03-12-initial-post-and-an-introduction.markdown

 Readers,

 It's been a while since I was in a move to port my old blog at pwntoken.wordpress.com to Octopress.
-I chose octopress over wordpress because of the functionality,the learning experience for the new age hackers and the speed.
+I chose octopress over wordpress because of the functionality, the learning experience for the new age hackers and the speed.
 Along with the added repository at github, I have stood acoss on this one to be available to the public from github site publishing service.

 Here's a couple of pointers I would like to add on this introductory posts and what this blog would essentially be about: